Average Handle Time: Strategies for Improving AHT in Your Call Center

 While the manual methods we've reviewed will improve Average Handle Time, modern contact centers have advanced to a place that demands a technological approach.

-Technology now offers comprehensive solutions to optimize AHT while enhancing overall contact center performance.
+Technology now offers comprehensive solutions to improve Average Handle Time while enhancing overall contact center performance.

-Here's how software like AmplifAI is being leveraged by brands and BPO's to transform manual Average Handle Time optimization:
+Here's how AmplifAI is being leveraged by brands and BPO's to improve Average Handle Time without the manual burden:

 Data-Driven Decisions: Make the right move every time by ingesting all of your contact center data.
 Software like AmplifAI analyzes it to provide instant insights to executives, managers, team leaders, and quality trainers.